linode/docs/docs/platform/how-to-build-your-infrastructure-using-terraform-and-linode.md

 }
 {{< /file >}}

-6. Create a file named `terraform.tfvars` to store your variables. *You can't change this filename* after creating it:
+6. Create the file `terraform.tfvars` to store your variables. **You can't change this filename** after creating it:

     {{< file "~/go_projects/bin/terraform.tfvars" aconf >}}
 linode_key = "your-linode-API-key-here"